Vasile-Peste/Ovidio/README.md

 Do not hesitate to create an issue even for the most irrelevant thing.
 Feel free to correct my English, recommend a better way to use Git or anything you think could be useful and instructive.

 ## Design
-Each class is considered a unique UI component (in all style sheets and in all commit messages).
+Each class in this project is considered and referenced as a unique UI component (in all style sheets and in all commit messages).
 All class names are following and must follow the BEM convention.
-All properties are not vendor prefixed since they will be automatically prefixed in production.
+All properties are not vendor prefixed in order to maintain the code clean and readable, properties are automatically vendor prefixed in production.

 ## Todo
 Implement this theme for the following systems.